 Policymaking in the Western Balkans (WB) is characterised by weak and unsystematic involvement of the civil society organisations (CSOs).
-On the other side, CSOs in Visegrad Group (V4) countries have more advanced policymaking systems which ensure CSOs involvement, while CSOs themselves have greater capacities and experience in that respect.
+On the other side, Visegrad Group (V4) countries have more advanced policymaking systems which ensure CSOs involvement, while CSOs themselves have greater capacities and experience in that respect.
 However, sustainable and effective CSO participation in the policymaking based on evidence is a longterm challenge and objective for both regions.

 This project will address the deficiencies of policymaking systems by enhancing CSOs capacities from the WB to take more active part in the policymaking and advocate for a more enabling legal environment for the CSOs through learning from the experiences of the V4 countries.

 Through the exchange of knowledge and experience within the V4 region and together with the WB partners through a consortium of 10 partners, capacities and advocacy potential of the organisations of both regions will be raised.
 The knowledge gained will be shared with 180 CSO representatives in the WB countries.
 The involvement of the civil servants in the project from relevant policymaking institutions in WB6 will increase their ownership and accountability.

 European Policy Centre, Serbia

 Group for Legal and Political Studies, Kosovo

 Foreign Policy Initiative BH (FPI BH), Bosnia and Herzegovina

 European Policy Institute (EPI) Skopje, Macedonia